-Kentucky House passes tax break for bourbon industry
+Kentucky House passes tax-relief bill for bourbon industry

 FRANKFORT, Ky.
-(AP) — A proposed tax break for Kentucky’s bourbon makers was fast-tracked Monday in advancing in the state House, but local leaders living near some of the world’s best-known distilleries were in no mood to toast the industry victory.
+(AP) — Proposed tax relief for Kentucky’s bourbon makers was fast-tracked Monday in advancing in the state House, but local leaders living near some of the world’s best-known distilleries were in no mood to toast the industry victory.

 The measure aims to phase out a property tax on the value of stored bourbon barrels — a top industry priority.
 The phaseout would begin in 2026 and be completed by 2039.